gregmunno/mno612-crimedata/README.md

 6. Click on Enable Editing and Enable Content if those warnings appear

-7. Save as "ViolentCrime_Master"
+7. Save as "ViolentCrime2018_Master"

-8. Save again as "ViolentCrime_Working."
+8. Save again as "ViolentCrime2018_Working."

 *Note importance of data preservation and organization.